aztfmods/.github/profile/README.md

 * The [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification is enforced.
 * Release PRs are used to generate releases and tags.
 * Various linting and validation is applied before merging to the main branch.
+* Reusable workflows are used.
-* Dependencies are updated using dependabot
+* Dependencies are updated using dependabot.

 ### Principles:

 * No big monolith codebase for modules.
-* Consistent resource naming is applied using azure-compliant abbreviations
+* Consistent resource naming is applied using azure-compliant abbreviations.
 * Modules are feature rich, documented, validated and tested.
 * Modules contain logical grouped resources and have their own lifecycle.
 * Modules contain various integrations and provide example usage.